 Mini Bio (1)

 Born and raised in Los Angeles County, Tiffany caught the acting bug at an early age.
 She began performing in professional theatre at age 10, earning back-to-back "Best Young Performer" nominations for her starring roles in musical adaptations of Alice in Wonderland and Beauty and The Beast.
-During high school and college she continued to perform; competing in beauty pageants and as the captain of her Speech and Debate team, for which she won awards nationally in the Dramatic Interpretation and Prose Interpretation categories.
+During high school and college she continued to perform; competing in beauty pageants, and as a Speech and Debate competitor - for which she won awards nationally in the Dramatic Interpretation and Prose Interpretation categories.